Managing secret scanning alerts

 - For all other secrets, first verify that the secret committed to GitHub Enterprise Cloud is valid.
 If so, create a new secret, update any services that use the old secret, and then delete the old secret.

 Note: If a secret is detected in a public repository on GitHub.com and the secret also matches a partner pattern, an alert is generated and the potential secret is reported to the service provider.
-For details of partner patterns, see "Supported secrets for partner alerts."
+For details of partner patterns, see "Secret scanning patterns."

 Configuring notifications for secret scanning alerts